Golf Glance | Federal News Network

 OTHER TOURS

-Royal & Ancient: Women’s Amateur Asia-Pacific, The Royal Golf Club, Hokota, Japan.
-Defending champion: Atthaya Thitikul.
-Online: www.randa.org

-USGA: U.S. Women’s Amateur Four-ball, Timuquana CC, Jacksonville, Fla.
-Defending champions: Katrina Prendergast and Ellen Secore.
-Online: www.usga.org
+Sunshine Tour: Investec Royal Swazi Open, Royal Swazi Spa CC, Mbabane, Swaziland.
+Defending champion: Justin Harding.
+Online: www.sunshinetour.com

+PGA Tour Latinoamerica: Puerto Plata Open, Playa Dorada GC, Puerto Plata, Dominican Republic.
+Defending champion: Andres Gallegos.
+Online: www.pgatour.tour/la/en

-Challenge Tour: Turkish Airlines Challenge, Samsun GC, Samsun, Turkey.
-Defending champion: Joachim Hansen.
+Challenge Tour: Challenge de Espana, Izki Golf, Urturi, Spain.
+Defending champion: Oscar Lengden.
 Online: www.europeantour.com/challengetour

-PGA Tour Latinoamerica: 88 Abierto OSDE del Centro, Cordoba GC, Cordoba, Argentina.
-Defending champion: Cristobal Del Solar.
-Online: www.pgatour.com/la/en

-Symetra Tour: Murphy USA El Dorado Shootout, Mystic Creek GC, El Dorado, Ark.
-Defending champion: Hyemin Kim.
-Online: www.symetratour.com

-Ladies European Tour: Lalla Meryem Cup, Royal Golf Dar Es Salam (Blue), Rabat, Morocco.
-Defending champion: Jenny Haglund.
+Ladies European Tour: Omega Dubai Moonlight Classic, Emirates GC (Faldo), Dubai, UAE.
+Defending champion: Angel Yin.
 Online: www.ladieseuropeantour.com

-Korean LPGA: KLPGA Championship, Lakewood CC, Yangju, South Korea.
-Defending champion: Ha Na Jang.
+Korean LPGA: KyoChon Honey Ladies Open, Ferrum GC, Yeoju, South Korea.
+Defending champion: Hae Rym Kim.
 Online: www.klpga.co.kr

-Japan LPGA: Fujisankei Ladies Classic, Kawan Hotel GC (Fuji), Shizuoka, Japan.
-Defending champion: Saki Nagamine.
+Japan LPGA: Panasonic Open Ladies Golf, Hamano GC, Chiba, Japan.
+Defending champion: New tournament.
 Online: www.lpga.or.jp

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.